 Of all of the things that have changed a lot in the past few years, our food supply is definitely one of them!
-And a lot of those changes have occurred in just the past century.
+And a lot of those changes have occurred in just the past century, too.
+There are many foods that might seem very commonplace to us today, but in the scale of human history, they are all very recent, “newfangled” foods that our ancestors never would have eaten because they didn’t even exist in previous centuries.

 1) Crisco and Other Vegetable Oils

 Crisco, made from cottonseed oil, was introduced in 1911, and it took some doing to convince skeptical housewives that this “newfangled” cooking fat was superior to the old-fashioned fats that they had been using.
-Thanks to an intense advertising campaign, including free recipe pamphlets featuring Crisco as an ingredient in every recipe, Crisco and other vegetables oils such as corn oil, soybean oil, and canola oil eventually became the staple fats in the standard American diet.
+Thanks to an intense advertising campaign, including free recipe pamphlets featuring Crisco as an ingredient in every recipe, Crisco and other vegetables oils such as corn oil, soybean oil, and canola oil eventually became the staple fats in the standard American diet along with margarine, which is another newer cooking fat with an interesting history that took a while to become commonplace in the food supply.

 2) High Fructose Corn Syrup

-Up until the 20th century, the main sweeteners people used were cane sugar (of varying levels of refinement), and molasses.
+Up until the 20th century, the main sweeteners most people in America used were cane sugar (of varying levels of refinement), and molasses.
 Honey and maple syrup were used as well, although they weren’t quite as popular.
 Sugar was the preferred sweetener of most.

 It wasn’t until just this past century that corn was processed into the highly concentrated high fructose corn syrup.
 High fructose corn syrup was unheard of prior to the 1900s, but its use is now widespread in processed and pre-packaged foods.
 Check the label of just about any box, whether it’s cookies or crackers, and the chances are you’ll see high fructose corn syrup (or it’s supposedly less unhealthy twin – plain corn syrup) somewhere in the list of ingredients.

-Genetically-modified foods weren’t even introduced into our food supply until the 1990’s.
-Within the past twenty years, though, they have permeated our grocery stores to the point that just about everything that comes in a box or a package has at least one ingredient made from a GMO crop such as corn, soy, canola oil, cottonseed oil, or sugar beets.
+Genetically-modified foods weren’t even introduced into our food supply until quite recently.
+Within the past couple of decades though, they have permeated our grocery stores to the point that just about everything that comes in a box or a package has at least one ingredient made from a GMO crop such as corn, soy, canola oil, cottonseed oil, or sugar beets.

 These GMO foods are widespread now, and yet they didn’t even exist until just the end of the 20th century.
 Throughout the years, farmers have always tried to improve on their crops by selecting the strongest plants for saving open-pollinated heirloom seeds or by cross-breeding two different varieties to create a hybrid, but never before in our history have foods been modified to the extent that they are now by combining the DNA of completely different species, as could only be done in a scientific laboratory.